 To help prevent financial loss as the result of an online romance scam, consider these tips:

-- Check in with your vulnerable family members: Sweetheart scammers often target the elderly because they are less familiar with online fraud and various technology that can leave them vulnerable.
+- Check in with your vulnerable family members: Sweetheart scammers often target the elderly and the young because they are less familiar with online fraud and various technology that can leave them vulnerable.
 It’s a good idea to check in with your older relatives, try to be involved with their life and ask about anything that seems suspicious to you.
 If you suspect one of your family members is falling prey to a scammer, have a frank conversation with them about your concerns.
 Discussing the authenticity of a new romantic interest can be a sensitive topic, so approach loved ones with care.

 - Consider traditional dating methods: Online dating is convenient and can offer more immediate validation, but with ease comes greater personal risk.
 Meeting up with people you’ve only met online carries an inherent danger to your personal safety.
 To avoid harmful situations, consider alternative dating methods such as attending events and meeting people through personal connections.
 If online dating is too hard to resist, consider using apps or sites that vet their users for authenticity—typically these sites charge a fee.

 - Do your research: The internet can be an excellent place to share conversations with people who have interests similar to your own.
 However, initially innocuous online relationships can turn toxic over time.
 To get a better idea of who you’re talking to, use Google to confirm the information they’ve told you.
 These days, most people have a significant online presence.
 If you can’t find a trace of someone through a simple Google search, proceed with caution.
-If you can’t find anything online and they say they’re “just a private person”, why would they reach out to you and divulge personal info online?
+If you can’t find anything online and they say they’re “just a private person,” why would they reach out to you and divulge personal info online?
 Be cautious when the facts don’t line up.

 If you’re a victim, don’t let shame stop you from contacting law enforcement: Falling victim to a scammer might be embarrassing, but it can happen to anyone.
 The best con artists can fool even the experts.
 When you suspect fraud has occurred, contact your financial institutions and the authorities immediately to give yourself the best opportunity to protect your funds and recover losses.